HPI-DeepLearning-PlaceRecognizer-SS17/webscale-bounding-box/README.md

 After downloading images with `fetch-flickr`, use this tool to quickly annotate bounding boxes in found images.

+Why yet another tool?
+Tool like sloth or labelme offer more functionality in terms of labeling, but their general-purpose-ness makes them also very time-inefficient (do you really expect me to wait 5s for a save file dialogue after each and every image?).
+This tool can't do as much, but it can do it fast.

 ## Usage / Features

 With the `LeftArrow` and `RightArrow`, you can switch between images in the selected folder.